Home > Analyses > Consumer Defensive > Molson Coors Beverage Company

 Molson Coors Beverage Company9.6B

-Molson Coors Beverage Company ranks 2nd among its competitors, with a market cap approximately 7.8% that of the leader, Anheuser-Busch InBev SA/NV.
-It is positioned below both the average market cap of the top 10 companies (67.3B) and the median market cap in the sector.
-The company maintains a significant gap of +1181.45% below its closest rival.
+Molson Coors Beverage Company ranks 2nd among its competitors.
+Its market cap is only 8.03% of the sector leader, Anheuser-Busch InBev.
+The company sits below both the average market cap of the top 10 (67.3B) and the sector median (67.3B).
+It trails its nearest rival by a significant 1144.63% margin, highlighting a large scale gap.

 Does TAP have a competitive advantage?